Tiffany-TW/Topological_Data_Analysis/paper reading/carlsson.md

 #### Takeaways
 ![diagram](/paper%20reading/tda_diagram.001.jpeg)
 ##### Basic concepts of homotopy
 The notion of homotopy arises in the study of computable invariants of topological spaces.
 On one hand, homotopy defines meaningful equivalence relations.
 It formalizes the idea of homotopy equivalence between two spaces.
 When two spaces are homotopy equivalent, various invariants—such as homotopy groups, homology groups and Betti numbers—can be derived to describe their topological features.
-On the other hand, for a topological space, one of its qualitative property can be presented by the concept of fundamental groups.
-The fundamental group of a topological space is the group of the equivalence classes under homotopy of the **loops** contained in the space.
+On the other hand, for a topological space, one of its qualitative property can be presented by the concept of homotopy groups.
+The fundamental group of a topological space is the group of the equivalence classes under homotopy of the **loops (and higher dimension)** contained in the space.
 It is also an invariant property of topological spaces.
 Take the alphabet **B** as a topological space for example.
 Intuitively, it is a space that contains two holes.
 This is the biggest difference between **B** and **A**.

-In the sections that follow, we will introduce the mathematical definitions and illustrative examples necessary to understand the fundamental concepts of homotopy.
+In the sections that follow, we will introduce the mathematical definitions and illustrative examples necessary to understand the basic concepts of homotopy.
+Due to high computation complexity, we will not introduce the computation of homotopy groups here.

 * **Homotopic**: Two continuous maps $f,g:X\rightarrow Y$ are said to be homotopic if there exists a continuous map $H: X \times[0,1] \rightarrow Y $ such that $H(x, 0)=f(x)$ and $H(x,1)=g(x)$.
 * **Homotopy equivalence**: For a continuous map $f:X\rightarrow Y$, if there exists a continuous map $g:Y\rightarrow X$ such that $f\circ g$ is homotopic to the identity map on $Y$ and $g\circ f $ is homotopic to the identity map on $X$.